uvaai/ml1/10 week1/50 ELIZA/content.md

 * If you've not done so yet, complete the [introduction on Notebooks](https://sp2.mprog.nl/complexity/notebook) in *SP2*.

+Finally, make sure to install all requirements by downloading [this file](requirements.txt) and running the following command in the same folder:

+    conda install --file requirements.txt

 ### Assignment Files

 The programming notebook for this week can be downloaded [here](Eliza.ipynb)